lonycell/grafana.v7/docs/sources/variables/templates-and-variables.md

 - [AzureMonitor templating queries]({{< relref "../features/datasources/azuremonitor.md#templating-with-variables-for-the-azure-monitor-service" >}})

 One thing to note is that query expressions can contain references to other variables and in effect create linked variables.
-Grafana will detect this and automatically refresh a variable when one of it's containing variables change.
+ThingSPIN will detect this and automatically refresh a variable when one of it's containing variables change.

 ## Selection options